 Your RMD is based on your age and the account balance at the end of the prior year so it’s important to re-calculate your RMD every year.

-For IRAs, you – the account owner – are responsible to calculating and taking your RMDs.
+For IRAs, you – the account owner – are responsible for calculating and taking your RMDs.
 The IRS has developed a worksheet to help people calculate RMDs here.

-If you have a qualified employer-sponsored plan, your employer is responsible for calculating the RMD amount and distributing the RMD.
+If you have a qualified employer-sponsored plan, your employer is responsible for calculating the RMD amount and distributing the RMDs, but you are still responsible for confirming that the correct amounts are taken by the deadline.

 Tip #4: Consider all your retirement accounts

-If you have multiple IRAs, you want to calculate the RMD from each IRA and add them together to determine your total RMD due.
+If you have multiple IRAs, you should calculate the RMD from each IRA and add them together to determine your total RMD due.
 You may take the total distribution from one or more IRAs to meet the RMD due for that particular year.

 However, this is not the case for qualified employer-sponsored accounts – such as 401(k)s.
-If you have multiple 401(k)s accounts, each plan will calculate the RMD and will distribute the RMD.
+If you have multiple 401(k) accounts, each plan will calculate the RMD and will distribute the RMD separately.

 Though you must take RMDs, that doesn’t always mean you need to spend the funds you pull from your accounts.
 So, what can you do with the extra funds?
 Here are some ideas:

-- Reinvest the funds in a tax-free account – such as a Roth IRA or life insurance policy.
+- Reinvest the funds in a tax-advantaged account – such as a Roth IRA or life insurance policy

 Tip #6: Avoid RMD penalties